Conditions of use

 - Information on donors comprises sensitive personal data for purposes of the Data Protection Act 1998.
 LEB will only provide relevant information to you for the purpose of allowing you to select an Egg donor, without breaching the donor’s confidentiality.

-- LEB’s catalogue usually has over a large selection of available donors.
-However, sample availability may be limited at times.
+- LEB’s catalogue usually has a large selection of available donors.
+However, donor availability may be limited at times.
 LEB provides donor eggs on a first come, first served basis.

-- It is important that you inform LEB of your agreed treatment date and inform them of any changes in date immediately, should it occur.
+- It is important that you inform LEB of the treatment date that you have agreed with your clinic.
+The LEB must be informed of any changes to this date immediately.

 - All frozen donor egg samples have been procured, tested, processed, preserved and stored in compliance with EUTCD and HFEA requirements.